Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, with both parameters already described in the input schema.
-The tool description adds no extra semantic meaning beyond the schema, so it meets the baseline of 3.
+Schema description coverage is 100%, so the schema documents both parameters.
+The description adds no extra semantic meaning beyond what is already in the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.